pdjprogrammer/Wolf4SDL/Readme.md

     - B : Strafe (mapped to key but not useful for now with controller)
     - Y : Run
     - X : Open door
-* Set of 10 customizable "actions" and menu to assign/remap those buttons.
-   - For modders to add their own actions more easily (Code changes required to implement custom actions).

-**_Menu changes_**

-- New menu for each input type.
-  - Keyboard / Mouse / Game controller.
-- Custom controls menu
-  - Menu to remap the Custom Actions.

-<h2><em>Main features</em></h2>

 - AdLib sounds and music:
   - This port includes the OPL2 emulator from MAME, so you can not only hear the AdLib sounds but also music without any AdLib-compatible soundcard in near to perfect quality!